SummaryRead the full fact sheet

-- Stop smoking – smokers have lower bone density than non-smokers.
+- – smokers have lower bone density than non-smokers

-- Drink alcohol in moderation – excessive alcohol consumption increases the risk of osteoporosis.
-Drink no more than two standard drinks per day and have at least two alcohol-free days per week.
+- drink alcohol in moderation, if at all – excessive alcohol consumption increases the risk of osteoporosis.
+Drink no more than two standard drinks per day and have at least two alcohol-free days per week

-- Limit caffeinated drinks – excessive caffeine can affect the amount of calcium that our body absorbs.
+- limit caffeinated drinks – excessive can affect the amount of calcium that our body absorbs.
 Drink no more than two to three cups per day of cola, tea or coffee.

 Management of osteoporosis

 If you have osteoporosis, the strategies listed to prevent osteoporosis will help to manage the condition, but you may also need to consider:

 - safer exercise options

 The best approach is to have an exercise program put together specifically for you by a physiotherapist or exercise physiologist to avoid injury while engaging in recommended exercise and building frequency and intensity over time.

 - modified strength-training exercises